A broken property chain is one of the most stressful and annoying experiences for people looking to buy or sell property.

 In many property deals, the various buyers and sellers are linked to each other, with one transaction often dependant on another.
 If one buyer or seller backs out of a deal, it can have disastrous effect on the whole chain.

 For example, if you are waiting for a buyer to complete the purchase of your house before the deal goes through for your new house, and your buyer pulls out, this will scupper your deal, which will cause major problems for the vendor of your new property.
 And so on.

-The problem is a common one it is estimated than one in three property transactions in England and Wales falls through, around 150,000 property sales each year.
+A broken property chain is a common problem.
+It is estimated than one in three property transactions in England and Wales falls through, around 150,000 property sales each year.